Technical progress is the progress of society, he believed. Social progress: concept, criteria

 1. SOCIAL PROGRESS

-Three characteristics characterized the original progressive concepts.
+Three characteristic features distinguished the original progressivist concepts.

 Progress and regression

-Unlike Hesiod, the ancient philosophers Plato and Aristotle viewed history as a cyclical cycle repeating the same stages.
+Unlike Hesiod, the ancient philosophers Plato and Aristotle viewed history as a cyclical cycle, repeating the same stages.

 2. Social progress - idea and reality